a-rabin/pvz-advanced/README.md

 # Credits
 ## Scripts
-Ayban, Siku-chan, PopGat, 2G70大魔王, et al.
+Ayban, Keifer, Siku-chan, Bayant白蚁, 2G70大魔王, marcwu et al.\
 If you have not been credited, please make a Github issue on this repository.

 ## Visuals